 *Note: Hop Trees are dioecious (male and female flowers on separate trees).
 You will need a male and female tree to produce fruit.
-Unfortunately, we cannot determine the sex of the tree until it is flowering in several years.
-You can purchase at least two plants to increase your chances of having a male and female if you are interested in fruit production.
+Unfortunately, we cannot determine the sex of the tree until it is flowering (in several years).
+We recommend purchasing at least two plants to increase your chances of having a male and female if you are interested in fruit production.

-A unique and shorter growing tree that is a host to Giant Swallowtail Caterpillars.
-Also an important habitat for birds and tiny white flowers provide a valuable nectar source for a variety of butterfly species.
-An understory shade tolerant tree that prefers dry to medium nutrient poor sandy or rocky conditions.
+A unique and shorter growing tree that is a host to Giant Swallowtail caterpillars.
+Also an important habitat for birds and the tiny white flowers provide a valuable nectar source for a variety of butterfly species.
+An understory shade tolerant tree that prefers dry to medium, nutrient poor, sandy, or rocky conditions.

 Ontario Hardiness Zone: 4 to 7 (Find out your Hardiness Zone here)

 Image Credit: Will Cook (Carolina Nature) and Oregon State University (mature tree)